7 steps to setting the right price for your products or services

 Pricing affects both your overall profitability and how your company is positioned and perceived in the marketplace.
 It’s also one of the key factors you need to get just right for your company to succeed.

-BDC Senior Business Advisor Alka Sood says there are seven key steps entrepreneurs can follow to establish a pricing approach that works for their business.
+BDC business consultant Alka Sood says there are seven key steps entrepreneurs can follow to establish a pricing approach that works for their business.

 1. Calculate your direct costs